 - Cheapest Cities: Memphis, Knoxville, Chattanooga

-Tennessee’s cost of living is 10% lower than the national average, leading to another cheapest place to live in America.
-Both housig, utilities, transportation, and clothing cost are around 10% cheaper than avarage level, and there is no state income tax, leading to a perfect place for people considering relocation.
+Tennessee’s cost of living is 10% lower than the national average, making it one of the cheapest places to live in America.
+Both housing, utilities, transportation, and clothing costs are around 10% cheaper than the average level, and there is no state income tax, making it a perfect place for people considering relocation.

-As the birth place of country music, Tennessee also attracts people with its excellent culture and beautiful scenery.
-Imagine a life in a welcoming community, filled with live music scene, natural areas like the Great Smoky Mountains, and also easy access to vibrant cities like Nashville and Memphis.
+As the birthplace of country music, Tennessee also attracts visitors for its rich culture and beautiful scenery.
+Imagine a life in a welcoming community, filled with a live music scene, natural areas like the Great Smoky Mountains, and easy access to vibrant cities like Nashville and Memphis.

 10. Arkansas